 If you're just getting started, In your WordPress admin go to Plugins > Add New > Upload.
 Find the zip file of the plugin files and upload it to your site.
 After you upload the plugin you can activate it.

-After downloading and installing the plugin, follow the steps below to begin using Leaky Paywall on your site.
 In the WordPress admin, go to Leaky Paywall > Settings > General.

 1. Create a page for the login

 Add the shortcode [leaky_paywall_login] to your login page and in the Leaky Paywall options select the page from the Page for Log In dropdown.

 2. Create a page for the subscribe cards